wimhaanstra/emproto/README.md

 before, there may be a stale value.
 If you want to be certain that you have the current, live config, use `fetchConfig`.
 This async method returns a promise that will resolve with the config once it's available.
-You can call this method right after `login()` returns (it will recycle the same promise if the config is already being fetchedat the time of the call).
+You can call this method right after `login()` returns (it will recycle the same promise if the config is already being fetched at the time of the call).
 By default, an existing config is returned without going to the charger if it was just fetched (within the last 5 seconds).
 This max-age (in seconds) can be specified as an argument to `fetchConfig`.

 ```typescript